19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Core Procedures/Check.md

 A check is used to resolve an uncertain situation.
 (Also known as a "d20 roll" or "roll").

-To make a check, roll a d20 and then add the relevant [Ability Score](../../Player%20Characters/Abilities/Ability%20Scores.md) as a bonus (also called a modifier) to get the **result**.
-If it is your [Favored Ability](../../Player%20Characters/Backgrounds/Favored%20Ability.md), also add your expertise die.
+To make a check, roll a d20 and then add the appropriate bonuses to get the **result**

+Typically, a check is made with an [Ability Score](../../Player%20Characters/Abilities/Ability%20Scores.md) as a bonus.
+If it is your [Favored Ability](../../Player%20Characters/Backgrounds/Favored%20Ability.md), you also add your expertise die as a bonus.

 ## Check Resolution